Discovering databases for migration using data collectors - Amazon Database Migration Service

 Discovering databases for migration using data collectors

-To discover your source data infrastructure, you can use Amazon DMS data collectors.
-A data collector is a Windows application that you install in your local environment.
+To discover your source data infrastructure, you can use either Amazon Application Discovery Service Agentless Collector or Amazon DMS data collectors.
+The ADS Agentless Collector is an on-premises application that collects information about your on-premises environment through agentless methods, including server profile information (for example, OS, number of CPUs, amount of RAM), database metadata, and utilization metrics.
+You install the Agentless Collector as a virtual machine (VM) in your VMware vCenter Server environment using an Open Virtualization Archive (OVA) file.
+An Amazon DMS data collector is a Windows application that you install in your local environment.
 This application connects to your data environment and collects metadata and performance metrics from your on-premises database and analytic servers.
-Then DMS Fleet Advisor uses your data collector to build an inventory of servers, databases, and schemas that you can migrate to the Amazon Web Services Cloud.
+Once database metadata and performance metrics have been collected through either the ADS Agentless Collector or a DMS data collector, DMS Fleet Advisor builds an inventory of servers, databases, and schemas that you can migrate to the Amazon Web Services Cloud.

-You can run the DMS data collector in Windows.
+The DMS data collector runs on Windows.
 However, your DMS data collector can collect data from all supported database vendors regardless of the OS server where they run.

 The DMS data collector uses a protected RTPS protocol with TLS encryption to establish a secure connection with DMS Fleet Advisor.
 Therefore, your data is encrypted during transit by default.